decred/dcrdex/dex/testing/dcr/README.md

 wallets.
 Try `./alpha getbalance`, for example.

-`./reorg` will step through a script that causes the alpha node to undergo a 1-deep reorganization.
+`./reorg` will step through a script that causes the alpha or beta node to undergo a 1-deep reorganization.
+The script takes the following optional
+arguments: `./reorg {node} {depth}`, where:
+- `node` is the node that should undergo a reorg, either "alpha" or "beta" (default: alpha)
+- `depth` is the number of blocks that should be reorged into `node` (default: 1 for alpha, 3 for beta).
+Currently, only 1 block (instead of `depth` blocks) can be purged from either nodes during reorg, but the reorged node will always see `depth` new blocks after the reorg.

 `./quit` shuts down the nodes and closes the tmux session.